 What does it mean to live a more sustainable lifestyle?

-This is a question Masha and I have been asking ourselves a lot lately.
-Over the past couple of years, we’ve been focused on pairing down and giving up the consumption of animal products.
-We’re proud of these personal developments but it’s just a few aspects of what it means to live mindfully, at least in our opinion.
+This is a question Maša, and I have been asking ourselves over the years.
+Since 2014, we’ve primarily focused on pairing down and giving up the consumption of animal products.
+We’re proud of these personal developments, but it’s just a few aspects of what it means to consume mindfully.

-So we’ve taken this inspiration and turned it into a list of tips to help you liver greener and happier.
 You may already be doing a few of these things, or perhaps all of it, which is fantastic!
-But hopefully you pick up some opportunities to do your part to help mother nature.
+But hopefully, you’ll pick up some opportunities to do your part to help mother nature.

 - Open up your blinds and use as much natural light as possible before switching on your light bulbs.
 You all get to enjoy some more sunshine 🙂